Awards for Faculty at Hispanic-Serving Institutions

 Sample Application, Pre-Columbian Art of the Western and Northern Frontiers of Mesoamerica

-Follow the instructions outlined in the notice of funding opportunity and the Grants.gov instructions.
+Follow the instructions outlined in the Notice of Funding Opportunity and Grants.gov.

-NEH requests letters of reference from your recommenders approximately seven to ten days after the application deadline.
-You will be notified by e-mail when each of your letters of reference has been received.
-After you have received the fifth message from Grants.gov (confirming that NEH received your application), you may check the status of your letters by logging in to the secure area of NEH’s website.
+NEH will request letters of reference from your recommenders approximately seven to ten days after the application deadline.
+You will be notified by email when each of your letters of reference has been received.
+Once you receive final confirmation of receipt from Grants.gov, you may check the status of your letters by logging in to the secure area of NEH’s website.
 Enter your NEH application number and your Grants.gov tracking number.
 You will be able to see the names and e-mail addresses of your letter writers and whether their letters have arrived.
 If necessary, you may send reminders to your letter writers (including the upload link) from this site.
 You are responsible for ensuring that your letter writers have received the solicitations from NEH and submitted their letters.